 —Laura Ingalls Wilder

 Charles Ingalls, or Pa, as his children lovingly called him, taught us a great many lessons on living a good life.
 He was a man of character, strength, good morals, and fortitude.
-These lessons are echoed in Laura Ingalls Wilder’s writing as seen in the beautiful quote above.
-Pa lived a life that was deeply anchored in his unshakeable faith.
+These lessons are echoed in Laura Ingalls Wilder’s writing as illustrated in Laura’s beautiful quote above.
+Pa lived a life that was deeply anchored in his faith.

 He lived life with his characteristically joyful gusto, that blazing pioneer spirit that dreamed big dreams, and envisioned a better life for his family.
 Pa Ingalls certainly taught us a lot about life.
-His legacy lives on like the trails he blazed and the simple life he created with his family.
+His legacy lives on like the trails he blazed, his hard-working skills, and the simple life he created with his family.

 Pa had a hopeful perspective that encouraged everyone.
 He was optimistic and brightened everyone’s outlook on life.

 2. Marriage, Family, and Love – Pa Ingalls loved his wife and his family passionately.
 He protected them fiercely, and provided for them in any means that he could.
 He taught them lessons by the way he lived, and with his heart-to-heart talks with them by lantern-light.